CapSte42/minishell/README.md

 - **Pipes**: Implement the pipe (`|`) functionality to connect commands.
 - **Environment Variables**: Handle environment variables and special variables like `$?` and `$$` (which returns the PID).
 - **Advanced Command Handling**: Support for logical operators `&&` and `||`, and wildcard expansion with `*`.
-- **External Thread for Monitoring**: Use an external thread to monitor the state of the shell and ensure proper handling of commands and processes.

 #### **Compiling the Project**
 The **minishell** project includes a Makefile for easy compilation.
 Simply run: